mirko1988/Gettingcleaningdata/README.md

 5- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 We get a new dataset from the "all_data" grouping by the variables subject and activity.
 Later, with the "summarize_all" function, we get the mean of the all other variables.
-Finally,we write on a text the "all_data_final" DB.
+Finally,we write on a file.txt the "all_data_final" DB.